ashishsingal1/betalyzer/README.md

 ### Market Overview

-the charts on the front page give us some insights into the characteristics of the beta distribution.
+The charts on the front page give us some insights into the characteristics of the beta distribution.

  - **Beta by Sector**: The energy sector has, at this point in time, the largest beta of any sector.
 Between volatility and correlation, it is likely that this sector is experiencing higher volatility (versus higher market correlation) related to raw commodity price swings during this period.
  - **Beta by Market Cap**: Beta seems to be higher for larger stocks than smaller stocks.
 This could be due to indexing and a higher correlation to the market than smaller stocks -- as it is likely that smaller stocks are more volatile than larger ones.